DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

     + Deep - Machine learning based on deep neural networks, i.e., those with more than one hidden layer, each which learns components of the bigger picture
         * Multiple hidden layers allow deep neural networks to learn simple features of the data in a hierarchy, which are combined by the network
     + Shallow - One so-called hidden layer
-        * Can be very wide to achieve similar results to deep, but not as good or efficient
+        * Can be very wide to achieve similar results to deep, but not as efficient and requires more neurons
     + Soft - Not really used
     + Applied - Building ‘smart’ systems or enhancing or extending software applications, where each AI is built for a single purpose
     + AGI, Strong, Full, Hard, Complete